 Then we get to Mateo’s friend Lidia’s place.
 He wants to say goodbye but doesn’t want to burden her so after playing with her kid, saying a bunch of suspiciously kind things, and helping her with chores, he leaves cash on her kitchen counter and leaves without saying anything else.

 Mateo and Rufus begin to talk about deeper and more meaningful things and it comes to light that Rufus is running from the cops.
 Mateo is scared but ultimately decides to stay by his Last Friend’s side.
 He did want to take more risks afterall.
+One of the best recurring themes in yound adult literature is the friends who make each other better versions of themselves.

 They need some excitement on their last day so they go to a VR studio designed for Deckers to go on virtual adventures without timely travel.
 They decide to try sky diving but are disappointed in how fake it is.
 It’s not actually dangerous, little risk little reward.
 This spawns more deep conversation and bonding between them.